sunderedsystems/s5e.sunderedsystems.com/docs/creating-a-character.md

 ### Aegic
-**Unique Ability:** Adds proficiency to blocked damage (if proficient in strength, add proficiency a second time).
+**Unique Ability:** Adds proficiency to blocked damage (if proficient in Strength, add proficiency a second time).
 *Role Example:* An Aegis Paladin may specialize in shielding allies and absorbing incoming attacks.

 ### Aurelic